 Our fees for the provision of some or all of these services depend upon the responsibility and activities involved and are normally settled by negotiation.
 Therefore, it is difficult at this stage to give a pre-estimate of such fees, although our minimum annual service fee is BD$1,500.00 for the provision of corporate secretarial services and registered office.
 This is charged separately from the incorporation fees and is usually pro-rated to the end of the current year.

 (c) Bermuda company law specifically requires a company to maintain at its registered office, records of its financial affairs sufficient so as to show a true accounting on a quarterly basis and further, that such accounts be audited each year (subject to deferral).
 There is no requirement that such audited accounts be filed with any governmental authority or body, although they may be required be made available for inspection in certain circumstances.

-4. Although the authorized capital for local companies must be issued, there is no legal requirement (other than in the case of those companies writing insurance) that the share capital be fully paid up.
+4. Although the authorized capital for local companies must be issued, there is no legal requirement (other than in the case of those companies writing insurance) that the share capital is fully paid up.
 The costs of incorporation can and usually are capitalized.
-We insist that the share capital be fully paid up where we are requested to act as nominees for a beneficial owner or owners.
+We insist that the share capital is fully paid up where we are requested to act as nominees for a beneficial owner or owners.

 Should the need arise; the capital can be increased by simple resolution of the shareholders.

 5. All local companies are normally designated by Foreign Exchange Control as “resident” for exchange control purposes.
 While these companies are free to deal in any currency of their choosing, including Bermuda dollars, they are subject to any exchange control regulations which may be applied.